Jeanie MacPherson: Personal life

 MacPherson and DeMille's relationship was met with speculation for years.
 DeMille's niece, Agnes de Mille, later confirmed that MacPherson was one of her uncle's three mistresses.

-She was a pilot and sought to take daily flights.
-She was the only woman to pilot the plane of the late Lieutenant Locklear.
+MacPherson was a pilot and sought to take daily flights.
+She was the only woman to pilot the plane of Ormer Locklear.

 In 1946, MacPherson became ill with cancer while researching Unconquered (1947), a historical drama, and had to stop work.
 She died that August in Los Angeles at age 60 and was buried at the Hollywood Forever Cemetery in Hollywood.
 She was awarded a star on the Hollywood Walk of Fame at 6150 Hollywood Blvd.